singledog/learngit/readme.txt

-Git is a  distributed version control system
+Git is a  distributed version control system.
-Git is a free software distributed under GPL git has a nutable index called stage. git tracks changes of files creating a new branch is quick and simple. test merge with args.
+Git is a free software distributed under GPL. git has a nutable index called stage. git tracks changes of files. creating a new branch is quick and simple. test merge with args.